navinds/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 - **OpenCV**: Used for handling images; includes preprocessing steps such as resizing, cropping, and thresholding to enhance image quality before passing it to the OCR engine.
 - **Streamlit**: Framework for creating the web interface.
 - **Streamlit Lottie**: For adding animations to the UI.
-- **Azure**: Cloud platform where the application is deployed for hosting and running the application.

 ## Deployment
 This application is deployed on Microsoft Azure to overcome memory limitations encountered with Streamlit's default hosting options.
 Azure provides robust cloud infrastructure that ensures reliable performance and scalability, allowing the application to handle large datasets and complex computations seamlessly.